ortizssh/dustkit-dev/apps/mobile/README.md

 ### Metro bundler errors

-If you encounter Metro bundler errors related to SHA-1 or global pnpm paths:
+If Metro prints `Failed to get the SHA-1 for: .../pnpm/global/.../require.js`, it is loading code from a globally installed Expo CLI that lives in pnpm's global store.
+Those directories are not watched by Metro, so hashing fails.
+The fix is to ensure the local CLI is used:

-1. Use `pnpm run start:local` (recommended - uses selective watchFolders solution)
+1. Start the server with `pnpm --filter @dustkit/mobile dev` or `./start-local.sh`.
-2. Alternative: Use `npx expo start` instead of `pnpm exec expo start`
+2. Remove any globally installed `expo` binary (e.g. `pnpm remove -g expo`).
-3. Clear all caches: `pnpm run clean && npx expo start --clear`
+3. Clear caches if the error persists: `pnpm run clean && pnpm run start:clear`.
-4. If issues persist, check the Metro configuration in `metro.config.js`
+4. Verify the `metro.config.js` file is unchanged and committed.

 ### Expected warnings (safe to ignore)